andrico1234/a2k/README.md

 ### Running a2k ui locally

-Being by forking the repo.
+Begin by forking the repo.
 Whilst in the root directory:

 run nvm use, or ensure you're the node version specified in the .nvmrc file.